Article Translations: (Spanish)

 To decide if you have EIA, a doctor will probably start by asking about your medical history.
 The doctor will also examine you.
 You might run on a treadmill for 6 to 8 minutes, run outside, or do the activity that caused your symptoms.
 Then, the doctor will look at how you're breathing.

-If you have exercise-induced asthma, your doctor might want you to take asthma medicine before any kind of strenuous activity.
+If you have exercise-induced asthma, your doctor might want you to take asthma medicine before being really active.
 This is often the same quick-relief medicine used for flare-ups.
 You breathe the medicine directly into your lungs before exercising and it works immediately to open up the airways.
 Doctors sometimes call this pretreatment.

 If pretreatment isn't enough, your doctor may recommend that you also take daily long-term control medicine.
 This works over time to help keep the airways open.
 You need to take it every day, even when you feel well.